 After Class 12, Jalal appeared for MBBS entrance but missed the chance by just seven marks.
 Two more failed attempts later, he finally pursued graduation from Degree College, Sopore.
 When he completed his bachelor’s in mid-1990, Kashmir was witnessing peak militancy.

-In the meantime, Jalal visited Delhi for a few days, and met Iftikar Gilani, a journalist then working with Kashmir Times.
+In the meantime, Jalal visited Delhi for a few days and met Iftikar Gilani, a journalist then working with Kashmir Times.
 “He advised me to pursue journalism from Jamia Millia Islamia instead,” says Jalal.
-After six months preparation Jalal qualified the written test.
-In the second round Jalal was asked to critically analyse a film.
+After six months of preparation Jalal qualified the written test.
+In the second round, Jalal was asked to critically analyse a film.
 “I secured a zero,” recalls Jalal.
 Reason: Jalal had never watched television.
 He never had one at home.
 “I couldn’t make it to Jamia,” said Jalal.

 Without losing heart Jalal started preparing for Indian Institute of Mass Communication (IIMC).
 There he secured 7th position.
 “My financial condition forced me to rethink my decision of joining IIMC,” recalls Jalal.
 “But my parents backed me despite hardships.”

 Jalal’s parents, despite never going to school, made sure that their children study.
 “My younger sister did her master’s from Aligarh Muslim University.
 But my younger brother couldn’t complete his studies because of financial issues,” says Jalal.